dona-eric/Emissions-du-Dioxyde-de-carbone-CO2/README.md

 Visit the url in local host : http://127.0.0.1:8000/predict

 Launch the server of Streamlit with : streamlit run data_app.py visit the url in Local URL: http://localhost:8501

+*** You can run the scripts python to get the results.
+The ideas inspired to the course of microsoft learn where i get the certificate professionnel for entraining and get the solutions to deploy the model machine learning on Azure Machine Learning.
+Thanks Microsoft !

+*** For anyone collaborations, you can write me or send-me the email if you visite my profil .
+## Author :
+Eric D. KOULODJI , Data Scientist Junior, Physics Theorics, IA Enthusiast.